Many Breeds Herd

 Gripping, polling, or “heeling” stock is not only useful but important for a dog to be able to preserve his well-being, protect himself from challenging stock, and to protect his handler/shepherd from harm in certain situations.
 Not all training of stock dogs should focus solely on trialing.
 Real working dogs love their work.

 Seek positive trainers which have experience with upright dogs and who understand the purpose for their development in real life.
 Not simply for trialing purposes.
 Never underestimate the importance of working with appropriate livestock when starting a young dog.
-Sheep will become accustomed to dogs working close, but dog will never adapt to being handled unfairly.
+Sheep will become accustomed to dogs working close, but a dog will never adapt to being handled unfairly.